Check out our new Shopping Cart! It's Secure and Faster and Easier than ever to find what you need!

 This is done at several points along the rail - mid span, adjacent to a post and at the top of a single post.

-A safety factor of 2.5 is applied to the 200 lbf becomes equivalent to 500 lbf when administering a test.
+A safety factor of 2.5 is applied to the 200 lbf design load which becomes equivalent to 500 lbf when administering a test.

 Building Code Standards

-Please note that the standards in the diagram below do not reflect the safety factor of 2.5 so long as an engineer approves your railing design using standard engineering principles.
+Please note that the standards in the diagram below do not reflect the safety factor of 2.5 which is fine as long as an engineer approves your railing design using standard engineering principles.

 The 2.5 safety factor only comes into play when a specific test for a product is required.